Website disclaimer, copyright and privacy

 You can check our main Citizens Advice policy for how we handle most of your personal information.
 This page covers how we, as your local charity, handle your information locally in our offices.

-At Citizens Advice Plymouth, we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.
+At Citizens Advice Plymouth, we collect and use your personal information to help solve your problem.

 When we record and use your personal information we: